State Looks To Lease Hilo Country Club Condo Hotel Land

-- The National Weather Service in Honolulu has issued a Flood Advisory for an area of South Kohala until 9:30 p.m. on Sunday evening due to excessive rainfall .
+- The National Weather Service in Honolulu has issued a High Surf Advisory for south facing shores of all Hawaiian Islands, in effect from now until 6 a.m.
+HST on Tuesday.

-- Forecasters reported that at 6:20 p.m.
-HST, “radar indicated nearly stationary heavy showers over the South Kohala district.
-Rain was falling at a rate of 1 to 2 inches per hour, and was especially heavy in the area between Kawaihae and Waikoloa.”

-- Minor flooding on roads, poor drainage areas, and in streams will be possible, particularly in portions of leeward South Kohala between Kohala Ranch and Puʻuanahulu.
+- Surf heights of 7 to 10 feet are possible, with “strong breaking waves, shore break, and strong longshore and rip currents making swimming difficult and dangerous.”

 by Big Island Video News